xiezhy6/GP-VTON/README.md

 ## Inference

 **VITON-HD**

+Please download the pre-trained model from [Google Link(Coming som)]() or [Baidu Yun Link](), and put the downloaded directory under root directory of this project.

-To test the first stage (i.e., the LFGP warping module), runing the following scripts:
+To test the first stage (i.e., the LFGP warping module), run the following scripts:
 ```
 bash test.sh 1
 ```

-To test the second stage (i.e., the try-on generator), runing the following scripts:
+To test the second stage (i.e., the try-on generator), run the following scripts:
 ```
 bash test.sh 2
 ```